SubramanyaKS/reactjs-toggleswitch/README.md

 ```
-you can change offColor and onColor as of your choice
+you can change onColor,offColor,handleOnColor and handleOffColor as of your choice

 ```js